Volvo 7700: Continental Europe

-In Czech Volvo 7700 is operated only in Kroměříž.
+In the Czech republic, the 7700 was operated primarily in Kroměříž, with two 7000's delivered in 2003 and five 7700's delivered between 2004 and 2007.
+They officially remained in regular service until the 1st of August 2026.
+That day, as a farewell, only the still functional 7700's were deployed on all lines, contrary to just rush hours or as a backup, as was common since earlier that year.
+Since then they only serve as a backup.
+Both 7000's were scrapped and the two oldest 7700's were put out of service throughout 2020s.

+One ex-demo 7700A was also operated in the Central Bohemian Region by ČSAD POLKOST.

 Nordic countries

 Despite its Nordic origin, the 7000/7700 was never really popular in the Nordic countries, except for a few Wiima-built ones that were delivered to Helsinki and Turku when the model was fairly new.
 This is mostly because full low-floor buses have not been much popular there compared to the low-entry ones.
 It was first when the hybrid arrived that the 7700 became a popular model in the region.